subvertnormality/mosaic/README.md

 #### Stock trig params

-All device types have a set of standard trig orarms that affect the sequencer rather than the quality of the sound.
+All device types have a set of standard trig params that affect the sequencer rather than the quality of the sound.

 ##### Fixed note